-Paper Fan Birthday DecorMay 2, 2013 8:07 am Birthdays, Crafts, Green Crafting, Holidays, Kid's Crafts, Paper Crafts, Seasons
+Paper Fan Birthday DecorMay 2, 2013 8:07 am Birthdays, Crafts, Holidays & Seasons, Kid's Crafts, Paper Crafts, Parties

 By Kid’s Crafts Contributor Stephanie, from the blog A Geek In Glasses.